siqb/CarND-Behavioral-Cloning-P3/README.md

 [image6]: ./examples/placeholder_small.png "Normal Image"
 [image7]: ./examples/placeholder_small.png "Flipped Image"

-## How to Run the Model

-This repository comes with trained model which you can directly test using the following command.

-    python drive.py model.h5

-## Rubric Points
-### Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/432/view) individually and describe how I addressed each point in my implementation.

----
-### Files Submitted & Code Quality

-#### 1. Submission includes all required files and can be used to run the simulator in autonomous mode
+#### 1. This repo includes all required files to run the simulator in autonomous mode

 My project includes the following files:
 * model.py containing the script to create and train the model